 - Eneko Atxa owns Azurmendi***, near Bilbao, Spain, and is another chef with three Michelin stars.
 Azurmendi*** was built with sustainability in mind, down to every architectural detail.
 The building’s design favors glass to take advantage of natural sunlight, reducing the need for electricity.
 It has a robust ventilation system that limits the need for air conditioning.
 A rainwater collection system even supplies water to the garden, greenhouses, and toilets.
 It is no wonder that Azurmendi*** was rated the most sustainable restaurant in the world by The World’s 50 Best Restaurants list.

 These three chefs showcase a diversity of initiatives that can inspire others looking to become more sustainable.
-We see eco-friendliness not only in the sourcing of food, such as in Cámara’s seafood, but also in the distribution of food, as in Bottura’s refettorios, and in the design of buildings in which food is eaten, as in Atxa’s Azurmendi***.
+We see eco-friendliness in the sourcing of food, such as in Cámara’s seafood, and not only in the distribution of food, as in Bottura’s refettorios, and also in the design of buildings in which food is eaten, as in Atxa’s Azurmendi***.